BOIL WATER NOTICE FOR ALL USERS OF THE COMOX VALLEY WATER SYSTEM

 Due to the intense rainfall experienced over the past week, turbidity levels have risen in both Comox Lake and the Puntledge River.
-The water that supplies the Comox Valley water system originates in Comox Lake and is taken from the Puntledge River and delivered to approximately 45,000 residents.
+The water that supplies the Comox Valley water local service areas originates in Comox Lake and is taken from the Puntledge River and delivered to approximately 41,000 residents.

-All users of the Comox Valley water system are instructed to boil their drinking water for one minute at a rolling boil.
+All users of the Comox Valley water system (especially those with compromised immune systems), are instructed to boil their drinking water for one minute at a rolling boil.
 Those areas affected by this boil water notice are the City of Courtenay, the Town of Comox, and the Comox Valley, Arden, Marsden/Camco, Greaves Crescent, and England Road water local service areas.
 (Please note: this boil water notice does not affect residents in the Village of Cumberland, Royston or those connected to the Black Creek-Oyster Bay water supply system).

 The Comox Valley Regional District is a federation of three electoral areas and three municipalities providing sustainable services for residents and visitors to the area.
 The members of the regional district work collaboratively on services for the benefit of the diverse urban and rural areas of the Comox Valley.